What is B’yachad?

 - welcome youth into Jewish adulthood with a joyous synagogue ceremony

 Group Learning.
-In the September-June B’yachad (together) program, students preparing for a bar, bat, or simchat mitzvah in the coming year meet for approximately 6-8 Sunday afternoons and 6-8 Shabbat mornings.
+In the September-June B’yachad (together) program, students preparing for a bar, bat, or simchat mitzvah in the coming year meet on Sundays and are encouraged to attend Shabbat mornings and holiday programs.
 Together, they get to know one another; learn about deeper meanings of the key ideas in the bar, bat, and mitzvah ceremony; and engage in a significant mitzvah project.

 Individual Learning.
 For 6-12 months prior to the ceremony, students work weekly with a tutor to learn the Torah reading and prayers specific to their ceremony.
 The Rabbi can connect you with a qualified tutor.
 About two months before the ceremony, each student meets with the Rabbi for four one-hour sessions to prepare their dvar Torah (speech).
 A rehearsal takes place approximately one week before the ceremony.